MennahAshraf/MyStore-/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.

+# my store description

+My store is an app for shoping , it offers a products , you can pay or add to your cart. my app calculate your items in cart before you make your order you can delete from your cart by down numbers to 0 and see deleting message
+# app structure and components

+   - product-list component to preview  product items in my store
+   - cart component to preview products added to cart
+   - product-item-detail to previewcustom item in detail
+   - product-item component is used for preview products either in product list or cart or as product detail
+   - confirmation-component to to preview confirm of order to customer
+   - nav-bar-component is a navigation of my store

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.